adrelanos/aeternity-wiki/Idea-Box.md

 ***
 ## Handling on page translations

-**If you translate a page into your language do it by this way:**
+**If you translate a page into your language do it this way:**

 **page title example:**
-- [German]-Titel-of-the-origin-page
+- [German]-Titel-der-original-Seite
-- [Spanish]-Titel-of-the-origin-page
+- [Spanish]-Título-de-la-página-de-origen
-- [Italian]-Titel-of-the-origin-page
+- [Italian]-Titolo-della-pagina-di-origine

 and so on.
 ***